harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 1. **Assess Compatibility:** The company collected survey data from various sources, including customer satisfaction surveys, demographic surveys, and purchase behavior surveys.
 They assessed the compatibility of these datasets by examining factors such as survey methodology, sampling techniques, and question wording to ensure consistency.

 2. **Standardize Data:** After assessing compatibility, the company standardized the data to facilitate integration.
-They harmonized variables such as age groups, income brackets, and product categories across different surveys to ensure uniformity in data representation.
+They harmonised variables such as age groups, income brackets, and product categories across different surveys to ensure uniformity in data representation.

 3. **Conduct Rigorous Data Analysis:** With the integrated dataset, the company conducted rigorous data analysis to uncover market trends.
 They employed statistical techniques such as regression analysis, segmentation analysis, and trend analysis to identify patterns and correlations in the data.